jcraigk/blog/_posts/2024-01-02-baked-crumbs-1.md

 {:.quote}

 Wide Earth
-I am the metaphor of Your mind
+I am the metaphor of Your mind.
-I protect You
-I, a specter, translucent
+I, a specter, translucent,
-A wandering nightmare
+A withering dream,
-Expecting eviction
+Expect eviction
 {:.poem}

 Nihilism is extension of reason